26 Sep How to Make CBD Oil

 CBD can be derived from both marijuana plants as well as hemp plants.
 Hemp naturally contains low concentrations of THC, and high concentrations of CBD.
 Because hemp is used for products such as paper and clothing, CBD can also be created as a byproduct of these processes.

-In addition to the possible health benefits associated with the studies listed above, hemp oil supplements provide the body with a number of essential oils, which are often missing from our diets.
+In addition to the possible health benefits associated with the studies listed above, hemp oil products provide the body with a number of essential oils, which are often missing from our diets.
 As we’ve previously explained on HempMeds, this can include important vitamins and minerals, proteins, flavonoids, terpenes and omega fatty acids.

-HOW CBD OIL IS MADE
+3 WAYS HOW CBD OIL IS MADE

-The effects of CBD oil and their benefits have been well documented, however, the extraction of CBD and how CBD oil is made is a more complex process.
+The effects of CBD oil and their benefits have been well documented, however, the extraction of CBD and how pure CBD oil is made is a more complex process.

 There are three main processes for making CBD oil: